 If assistance is awarded, a check is issued directly to your utility vendor, landlord, or clerk of court.

-If you are at risk of eviction or utility disconnection and have a verified medical condition that prevents you from applying in person, please contact our Financial Assistance team during business hours by calling 704.371.3001, option 0, to discuss options.
+If you are in need of emergency rent or utility assistance and are unable to apply in person, please contact our Financial Assistance team between 10 am and 4 pm by calling 704.371.3001, option 0, to discuss an online option.